Congratulations on making it this far! Now just a little farther along the trail to reach your personal goal!

 Think about what you want to do in the future.

-Full Field uniform.
-By now you should be able to recite all the Scout basics flawlessly and know what they mean.
+By now you should be able to recite the Scout Oath, Scout Law, Slogan, Motto, Outdoor Code flawlessly and know what they mean.